Nicole Lantagne Welch is coming off of her fourth season as UC Santa Barbara's head coach.

-This past season (2016), Lantagne Welch led the Gauchos to a 17-12 overall, 8-8 conference record.
+During the 2016 season, Lantagne Welch led the Gauchos to a 17-12 overall, 8-8 conference record.
 Both of those marks were good for fourth-best in the Big West, moving UCSB up four spots in the standings from the previous year.
 Led by Big West Freshman of the Year Lindsey Ruddins, the Gauchos finished with four All-Big West selections.
 Senior Elizabeth Sheffield (Honorable Mention), junior Chanel Hoffman (Honorable Mention) and freshman Rowan Ennis (All-Freshman) rounded out UCSB's all-conference representatives.
 Ruddins (First Team) finished the year with three Big West Player of the Week awards, three All-Tournament selections, an All-Pacific South Region Honorable Mention, and an AVCA Honorable Mention All-American selection.
 She was just the third freshman in program history and the first since Taylor Formico (2012) to be named an All-American.

 In 2015, Lantagne Welch guided two Gauchos to All-Big West Honorable Mentions.
 Junior Phoebe Grunt earned her second career Honorable Mention after setting a career-high in kills (176), finishing third in the conference in hitting percentage (.335) and notching the fourth-most total blocks (98).
 Libero Emilia Petrachi also earned an Honorable Mention in just her freshman season after ranking second in the Big West in digs per set (4.60).